Pwd9000-ML/blog-devto/posts/GitHub-Automated-VM-Password-Rotation/GitHub-Automated-VM-Password-Rotation.md

 ### Let's get started.
 What do we need to start rotating our virtual machine local admin passwords?

 1. **Azure key vault:** This will be where we centrally store, access and manage all our virtual machine local admin passwords.
-2. **Azure AD App & Service Principal:** This is what we will use to authenticate to Azure from our github workflow
+2. **Azure AD App & Service Principal:** This is what we will use to authenticate to Azure from our github workflow.
-3. **Github repository:** This is where we will keep our source control and Github workflow
+3. **Github repository:** This is where we will keep our source control and Github workflow / automation.

 ### Create an Azure Key Vault